giampa-code/housing_price_kaggle/README.md

 Increasing the regularization, hence lowering the variance, showed better results in the Kaggle test set.

 todo: I will add a 0.5 power and include more MRFs.
-This approximation did not give better results, indeed, the result went worse.
+result: This approximation did not give better results, indeed, the result went worse.

 todo: In next steps, I want to research about different algorithms and how to implement them in this competition.
 Also, using kfoldin may be usefull with the train set, it was shown that the accuracy varies with the random_state used in the split_data func.

 todo: use something like sklearn.pipeline.Pipeline Refer.
 It helps you bundle all your transformations into a single object so you wouldn't miss a transformation by mistake.
 Also keeps your code clean!

+todo: for filling NaNs, it will be helpfull to find some logic instead of filling with the median.
+For example, looking for the most correlated feature of this feature and then predict the NaN values taking in account this analysis.